Anmol-Baranwal/handle-multiple-issues/README.md

 ### Author

-> Contact me for further details.
+> Feel free to contact me if you need a custom workflow for your project.
+I'll be happy to build one.

 <table>
 <td align="center" width="200"><pre><a href="https://github.com/Anmol-Baranwal"><img src="https://avatars.githubusercontent.com/u/74038190?v=4" width="200" alt="GitHub Profile of Anmol Baranwal" /><br><sub>Anmol Baranwal</sub></a><br>@Anmol-Baranwal</pre></td>